The Best LGBTQ+ Movies and TV Shows to Stream on Netflix

-Across the past several decades, LGBTQ representation in entertainment media has moved forward leaps and bounds.
-From queer stories making it into mainstream film releases to transgender actors being cast in trans roles, queer entertainment is steadily becoming more and more readily available, thanks in part to the offerings in Netflix's LGBTQ section.
-From queer classics like the 2000s The L Word to modern reality favorites like Queer Eye, we've compiled the must-see LGBTQ TV shows and films that you can watch right now on Netflix.
+Across the past several decades, LGBTQIA representation in entertainment media has moved forward leaps and bounds.
+From queer stories making it into mainstream film releases to transgender actors finally being cast in trans roles, queer entertainment is steadily becoming more and more readily available, thanks in part to the offerings in Netflix's LGBTQIA section.
+From queer classics to modern favorites, we've compiled the must-see LGBTQIA TV shows and films that you can watch right now on Netflix.